dezashibi-c/.github/profile/README.md

 # C Projects by [@dezashibi](https://github.com/dezashibi) (Navid Dezashibi)

-Welcome to **dezashibi-c-projects**!
-This organization is dedicated to showcasing my skills in C programming and serving as an educational resource for those interested in learning C.
+Hey all 👋 This organization is dedicated to showcasing my skills in C programming and serving as an educational resource for those interested in learning C.

 ## About

 I am Navid Dezashibi, a passionate C programmer.
 This organization contains a collection of my C projects, demonstrating a range of programming concepts, from basic syntax to advanced algorithms and data structures.
 Each project is well-documented and includes examples and explanations to aid understanding.

+**I would be glad to hear your opinions and also cooperate in your company project if you need help, don't hesitate to contact me.**

 ## Objectives